-- i.
-If this alternative is not the proposed project activity not being registered as a CDM project activity, then this scenario alternative is the most plausible baseline scenario. - ii.
-If this alternative is the proposed project activity not being registered as a CDM project activity, then the project activity is the most plausible baseline scenario. - iii.
-If there are still several baseline scenario alternatives remaining, either go to Step III (investment analysis) or choose the alternative with the lowest emissions (i.e. the most conservative) as the most plausible baseline scenario.
+- (i) If this alternative is not the proposed project activity not being registered as a CDM project activity, then this scenario alternative is the most plausible baseline scenario; - (ii) If this alternative is the proposed project activity not being registered as a CDM project activity, then the project activity is the most plausible baseline scenario;

+If there are still several baseline scenario alternatives remaining, either go to Step 3 (investment analysis) or choose the alternative with the lowest emissions (i.e. the most conservative) as the most plausible baseline scenario.

-Step III: Investment analysis
+Step 3: Investment analysis

-Undertake investment analysis of all the alternatives that don't face any barriers, as identified in Step II.
+Undertake investment analysis of all the alternatives that do not face any barriers, as identified in Step 2.
 For each alternative, all costs and economic benefits attributable to the waste management scenario should be illustrated in a transparent and complete manner, as shown in Table 1 below.